Knowledge base software content editor from Helpjuice

 Examples of Helpjuice's knowledge base software

 Helpjuice, a top-rated and award-winning knowledge base solution sets the standard for creating external or internal knowledge bases.
-With accolades from Capterra, GetApp, G2, Software Advice, and more, Helpjuice streamlines your knowedge management experience.
+With accolades from Capterra, GetApp, G2, Software Advice, and more, our software helps to improve your knowledge management experience.

-The intuitive interface enables teams to create knowledge content and assemble their comprehensive knowledge base effortlessly.
+Our intuitive interface lets teams create knowledge content and assemble their comprehensive knowledge base effortlessly.
 For those seeking advanced editing and customization, Helpjuice offers access to the source code for a tailored experience.

 Collaboration has never been easier, with remote and real-time capabilities built into Helpjuice's interface.
 Managers can assign tasks, make comments, request revisions, and track version history for seamless teamwork.